aslamrameez/crossfilter-scala/README.md

 # crossfilter-scala

-A distributed general purpose cross filter.
+Library for distributed general purpose cross filter specially for the huge files.

+Milestone 1.

+ filter for range .